 Cloud computing allows non-enterprise level organizations to leverage the benefits of automation without the heavy IT investment required to build and maintain a data lake.

 Cloud computing providers build and maintain the infrastructure to collect, manage and store data so that businesses of any size can leverage the benefits of automation.

-Automated Cash Management: Automated Cash Management refers to the combination of AI, APIs, and cloud computing that allow users to easily access high-quality cash insights on-demand.
+Automated cash management refers to the combination of AI, APIs, and cloud computing that allow users to easily access high-quality cash insights on-demand.